welbornprod/colrc/README.md

 ./tools/snippet.py --examples
 ```

-To see the source-based examples in the terminal you can run:
+To see a list of source-based examples in the terminal you can run:
 ```bash
 ./tools/snippet.py --listnames [NAME_PATTERN]
 ```